AWS CDK vs Terraform: The Complete 2026 Comparison

 What is AWS CDK?

 AWS CDK (Cloud Development Kit) is an open-source framework that lets you define cloud infrastructure using familiar programming languages.
-Your CDK code is synthesized into CloudFormation templates, which are then deployed to provision resources.
+Your CDK code is synthesized into CloudFormation templates, which CloudFormation then deploys to provision resources.

 Key characteristics: